bird-house/emu/docs/source/index.rst

 Emu (the bird)
   *Emus are curious birds who are known to follow and watch other animals and humans.
 Emus do not sleep continuously at night but in several short stints sitting down. [..].* (`Wikipedia <https://en.wikipedia.org/wiki/Emu>`_).

 Emu is a Python package with some test proccess for Web Processing Services (WPS).
-Currently it is using the `PyWPS <https://github.com/geopython/PyWPS>`_ server.
+Currently it is using the `PyWPS-4 <http://pywps.org>`_ server.

 Emu is part of the `Birdhouse`_ project.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    installation
    configuration
    tutorial